 Apologies, my copy is a little bit noisy from time to time.

-Lee Morgan (t) Curtis Fuller (trb) John Coltrane (ts) Kenny Drew (p) Paul Chambers (b) Philly Joe Jones (d) recorded Rudy Van Gelder Studio, Hackensack, NJ, September 15, 1957
+Lee Morgan, trumpet; Curtis Fuller, trombone; John Coltrane, tenor sax; Kenny Drew, piano; Paul Chambers, bass; Philly Joe Jones, drums; recorded Rudy Van Gelder Studio, Hackensack, NJ, September 15, 1957.

 This is a title every self-respecting jazz collector must own, or not rest until they do.
 Mine is a trifle humble, and I would love a better copy, but I settled for this for the time being.
 You can do better, and many of you probably have.
 It was Coltrane’s favourite recording of his own work, commenting from the vantage point of 1960.
 Are you going to argue with Coltrane?
 He was still firmly planted in hard bop but had already developed an eclectic vocabulary of blues riffs, bebop lines, his sheets of sound, and changes crackling with volatile energy.
 Along with Giant Steps, Blue Train is a landmark.

 Blue Note BLP 1577 NY labels DG RVG, ear, mono, 168gm vinyl – a pressing manufactured mid 1964, according to the picture inner sleeve.